williamcioffi/parsegonio/README.md

 ## Details

 We use the Goniometer in hyperterminal mode connected to a laptop and generating plain text log files.
-There is a formatted output for "favorite" platforms, but since there is a 16 platform limit I prefer to use the hyperterimal logs as `parsegonio` input (See issue [#1](https://github.com/williamcioffi/parsegonio/issues/1)).
+There is a formatted output for "favorite" platforms which you get when you click save messages, but since there is a 16 platform limit I prefer to use the hyperterimal logs as `parsegonio` input.
+See [below](#creating-a-prv-from-the-exported-messages-of-a-favorite-platform) for instructions on using the \*.xls output of saved messages.

 Goniometer log output usually looks something like this: